-While it’s not quite the pristine white tropical beaches of Fiji, Toronto’s Beaches community is a summer hotspot amongst those who like to stick around the city rather than venture to cottage country.
+While it’s not quite the pristine white tropical beaches of Fiji, Toronto’s Beaches neighborhood is a summer hotspot amongst those who like to stick around the city rather than venture out to cottage country.

 Both family friendly and complete with great cafes and restaurants, The Beaches is a favorite amongst tourists and locals alike.

 Toronto is home to more than 9000 restaurants – accommodating every type of palate and budget, so you’ll never run out of dining options.

 One of my favorite places to eat in the city is Fresh Kitchens – a modern vegan restaurant and made-to-order juice bar with 3 locations around the city.
 I highly recommend the quinoa crusted onion rings!

 Another favorite is Fran’s – a traditional diner where you can get all-day breakfast for an amazing price.

 Don’t forget to try some poutine (hot chips, cheese curds and gravy) while you’re in Canada – Smoke’s Poutinerie is a place that knows their niche market and ONLY sell the good stuff – and they even cater to vegetarians and vegans!